figurate/bedrock/terraform/blueprints/iam/poweruser/README.md

 Rationale: Bedrock blueprints use IAM roles to restrict the privileges of the provisioner.

-This scripts will create a user that has the following priveleges:
+This script will create a user that has the following privileges:

 * IAM access for creation of IAM roles specific to a blueprint
 * Access to read/write Terraform state associated with the account